-Generally, under Iowa law your only remedy against your employer is to file a workers' comp claim.
+Generally, under Iowa law, your only remedy against your employer is to file a workers' comp claim.
 However, there may be circumstances in which legal action can be taken.
-To learn about the options you may have available under the circumstances, seek legal counsel with a lawyer in Des Moines.
+To learn about the options you may have available under the circumstances, seek legal counsel with a lawyer in Des Moines, Iowa.

 Legal Actions That May Be Taken against an Employer

 One reason you might be able to pursue a claim against your employer is if you are the victim of retaliation.
 Sometimes employers will take illegal actions against employees who file for workers' compensation benefits or make threats.